Wednesday, October 12, 2022

 I asked my friend, Bill, what’s the score He said man don’t worry more Just blow bubbles everywhere Then you won’t be square (oh no)

 The early records, Blues Section and the first Wigwam single, fall into the Summer of Love and Sgt Pepper era, so there are some songs that reflect the hippie ideas of that time, but in the far away ripples of it in Finland.
 Jim wrote some lyrics that reflected the carefree ideas that most young people had, and in Finland it was mostly a reluctance to start your work life after school.
 Musicians tended to dread going into the military for the year it took.
 Also, by 1968 the Paris student riots reached Finland in the form of Vanhan valtaus as we called it.
 It was part of the leftist radicalism.
 In connection with the leftist ideas came in the experimentaion that was seen with Love Records.
+The label was also the first to sign rock bands.
+All the rest of the music business was old fashioned singers with back up bands.
+(They would also cover a lot of rock bands singing in Finnish 1970-1980).
 But first we have to get Jim to Finland.
 The story below roughly follows what he wrote.

 In London, meeting the Finnish girl, Jim working in a plastic factory for the fare to get to Finland on a Russian freighter.
 The girl is there, but there is a fantasy scene to color that meeting and Varkaus and then not much.
 About Jim, family and all that.
 A baby is mentioned in 1979, and that sums up all of Finnish family life (get the book, photo is proof!).
 In fact none of the book is very deep, it is entertaining.
 If you are reading in Finnish, the point where Pohjola joins the band, about page 110 or past there, the scene is quite comical.